Sudden Weight Gain? 7 Possible Causes & What To Do

 First things first—if you haven’t given in to your heart’s desire to binge on those cupcakes or skip your exercise routine, then pat yourself on the back.
 You’ve been doing good!
 But if there has been no significant change in your diet and lifestyle in recent times and yet the weighing scale is being absolutely mean to you, showing those extra pounds, then it’s time to think!

 While your diet and exercise totally have a key role to play in your body’s weight, they are not the only aspects you must look into.
 Sometimes it can be quite underlying than you can possibly think of, suggesting a possible medical condition.
-Well, when it comes to health, knowing is always awesome, so here we go with seven possible causes responsible for your unexplained, sudden weight gain—
+Well, when it comes to health, knowing is always awesome, so here we go with seven possible reasons for sudden weight gain —

 If other than the big fat numbers on your weighing scale, you have been noticing symptoms like severe hair fall, constant fatigue, and dry skin, then chances are rife that you have hypothyroidism, wherein your thyroid gland is underactive.
 The thyroid hormones influence many body functions.
 So, when there’s a problem with the thyroid gland, many symptoms begin showing up, including unexplained weight gain, wherein hypothyroidism reduces your body’s natural metabolism rate, making you burn fewer calories throughout the day.
 It is thus very important for you to get a thyroid screening done to be sure that a thyroid disorder is not the reason for your sudden weight gain.